falkoschumann/todos-java/README.md

 ### Edit Todo

-- [ ] Edit a todo in the list by double-clicking and focus text field.
+- [x] Edit a todo in the list by double-clicking and focus text field.
-- [ ] When editing a todo, only show text box for editing.
+- [x] When editing a todo, only show text box for editing.
-- [ ] Save the change with `Enter` or if you lose focus and cancel the change with `Escape`.
+- [x] Save the change with `Enter` or if you lose focus.
+- [x] Cancel the change with `Escape`.
-- [ ] Remove spaces before and after text and delete todo if text is empty.
+- [x] Remove spaces before and after text.
+- [x] Delete todo if text is empty.

 ### Complete Todo